BYLAWS OF THE COUNCIL OF MEDICAL SPECIALTY SOCIETIES

 Article XI: Standing Committees

 Section 1: Bylaws Committee.
-This Committee shall consist of the Chair and four members selected from the Council.
-The President-elect shall be Chair of the committee.
+This Committee shall consist of the Chair and six members from separate member organizations, selected from the Council.
+The President-elect shall be Chair of the committee, and will be a voting member.
 Members of the committee shall be selected through the nominations process and subject to appointment by the Board of Directors.
 Members shall serve one two-year term and shall be eligible for re-election to an additional two-year term.
 Members shall serve staggered terms to provide continuity.
 It shall be the duty of the Bylaws Committee to consider and recommend amendments to the Bylaws pursuant to suggestions by the Officers, Committees, or representatives to the Council, or by official action of the Council.
 The Committee shall also periodically review the Bylaws to ensure that they reflect the needs and requirements of the Council.

 Section 3: Finance Committee.
-The committee shall consist of the Chair and five members of the Council.
-The Treasurer shall be Chair of the Committee.
+This Committee shall consist of the Chair and six members from separate member organizations, selected from the Council.
+The Treasurer shall be Chair of the Committee, and is a voting member.
 Each committee member shall be selected from a separate constituent organization.
 Members of the committee shall be selected through the nominations process and subject to appointment by the Board of Directors.
 Members shall serve one two-year term and shall be eligible for re-appointment to an additional two-year term.
 Terms shall be staggered to provide continuity.
 The committee shall be responsible for making recommendations concerning dues and other financial matters.

 Section 4: The President, with the approval of the Council or the Board of Directors, shall appoint other committees or task forces as may be necessary or advisable to carry out the activities of the Council.
 The duties of any such committee shall be prescribed by the Board of Directors.